Priyanshuthapliyal2005/AlgoMonster/README.md

 # AlgoMonster

-AlgoMonster is an interactive algorithm visualizer designed to help users understand various algorithms through visual representations.
+AlgoMonster is an interactive AlgoMonster designed to help users understand various algorithms through visual representations.
 The application allows users to visualize sorting and searching algorithms with real-time updates, making it easier to grasp complex concepts.

 ## Features